 Section 45L Tax Credit

-Newly constructed or renovated apartments and condominium developments that meet certain criteria are eligible for a $2,000 credit per unit under section 45L of the Internal Revenue Code.
+Newly constructed or renovated apartments and condominium developments of three stories or less that meet certain criteria are eligible for a $2,000 credit per unit under section 45L of the Internal Revenue Code.

 Eligible 45L Tax Credit Apartment Buildings & Condos